Diagnosis & Tests

 At your next regular check-up, talk with your healthcare provider about your risk of falling.

-Describe any falls or close calls you’ve had, even if you weren’t hurt.
-In particular, if you’ve had two or more falls in the past twelve months, or if you have trouble walking.
-Your provider will want to know what caused you to fall, in order to prevent another fall in the future.
+Describe any falls or close calls you have had, even if you were not hurt.
+In particular, if you have had two or more falls in the past twelve months, or if you have trouble walking.
+Your provider will want to know what caused you to fall, to prevent another fall in the future.
 They will ask the following questions:

 - What were you doing when you fell?